w3c/webextensions/proposals/runtime_on_load_on_enabled_events.md

 Some browsers (e.g. Chromium) support running a separate instance of the background script in incognito mode, by setting `incognito: "split"` in the extension manifest.
 This event will be fired for such instances separately.
+The event may fire repeatedly during the same browser session if the incognito session ends and (re)starts, for example by closing the last incognito window and opening a new incognito window.

 More use cases can be found [here](https://github.com/w3c/webextensions/issues/353#issuecomment-1582536300).